JAForbes/blog/posts/the-perfect-api.md

 //=> Type 9
 ```

-All ap is doing is calling map on a received type, with itself as the transform function.
+`ap` calls `map` on a received type, with itself as the transform function.

 ```javascript
 function ap(type){